 Example 1

 An Accelerated Termination Date has been designated due to the occurrence of an Event of Change.
 The Terminations Currency elected by the parties is Norwegian Kroner (“NOK”).
 After each party having calculated its Gains and Losses in good faith, its is concluded that Party A is, in the aggregate, NOK 1,000,000 in the money on the terminated Transactions while Party B is, in the aggregate, NOK 1,000,000 out of the money on the terminated Transactions.
-In addition, the Costs of Party A is NOK 50,000 while the Costs of Party B are NOK 25,000.
+In addition, the Costs of Party A are NOK 50,000 while the Costs of Party B are NOK 25,000.
 The Unpaid Amounts owed by Party A under the terminated Transactions are NOK 100,000 while the Unpaid Amounts owed by Party B under the terminated Transactions are NOK 50,000.